 During different times in history, this place went through several changes and now it’s a famous public attraction.

-For additional details, including updates on guided tours and Cormac’s Chapel access, it’s best to check the official Heritage Ireland website.
+For additional details, including updates on guided tours, Rock of Cashel entrance fee, and Cormac’s Chapel access, it’s best to check the official Heritage Ireland website.
 The average length of your visit is from 1 to 1.5 hours.
 The Rock of Cashel is closed from December 24-26 inclusive.

 Please note the prices and opening hours can change.
 I encourage you to confirm these on their official site before visiting.